mahipatel-ishere/basic-python/README.md

 - Python
 - Jupyter Notbook

-This repository is part of my learning journey .
+This repository is part of my learning journey.
-Also it is for internship preparation.